-This analysis shows that competitive individuals (i.e., r > 0) should bid more than prosocial individuals (i.e., r < 0).
+Our behavioral Prediction 4 states that participants who are more competitive should bid more in contests.
 To test this prediction, following Charness and Rabin (2002), we elicited social preferences using 12 binary choices as shown in Table 2.
 Each choice offered an option A of \$3 to both self and other or an option B of unequal amount.
 We use these choices to distinguish participants who always maximize social welfare from those who are competitive.